Choosing a Computer Case and Power Supply

 The most common form factors that do-it-yourself computer builders are using these days include:

 Mini-ITX.
 The Mini-ITX standard allows for a maximum motherboard size of 6.7 x 6.7 inches (17 x 17 cm) with a single expansion slot (usually PCIe in modern boards).
-Mini-ITX cases can theoretically be used for any type of computer; but in practical terms, they're limited mainly by the single expansion slot.
-These cases come in low-profile, block, and even tower shapes.
+Theys come in low-profile, cube, and tower shapes.
+Mini-ITX cases can theoretically be used for any type of computer; but in practical terms, they're somewhat limited by the single expansion slot.

 MicroATX.
 MicroATX motherboards are no larger than 9.6 x 9.6 inches (244 x 244 mm).
 Cases built to the MicroATX standard are sometimes called "mini tower" cases.
 This is not the same as Mini-ITX.